Scottish Australians: Colonial period

 The first Scottish settlers arrived in Australia with the First Fleet in 1788, including three of the first six Governors of New South Wales John Hunter, Lachlan Macquarie (often referred to as the father of Australia) and Thomas Brisbane.
 The majority of Scots arriving in the early colonial period were convicts: 8,207 Scottish convicts, of the total 150,000 transported to Australia, made up about 5% of the convict population.
 The Scottish courts were unwilling to punish crimes deemed to be lesser offences in Scots Law by deportation to Australia.
 Scottish law was considered more humane for lesser offences than the English and Irish legal systems.
 Although Scottish convicts had a poor reputation, most were convicted of minor property offences and represented a broad cross-section of Scotland's working classes.
 As such, they brought a range of useful skills to the colonies.

-From 1793–1795, a group of political prisoners later called the 'Scottish Martyrs', were transported to the colonies.
+From 1793 to 1795, a group of political prisoners later called the 'Scottish Martyrs', were transported to the colonies.
 They were not all Scots, but had been tried in Scotland.
 Their plight as victims of oppression was widely reported and the subsequent escape of one of them, Thomas Muir, in 1796 caused a sensation and inspired the poetry of Robert Burns.
 The majority of immigrants, 'free settlers', in the late 18th century were Lowlanders from prominent wealthy families.
 Engineers like Andrew McDougall and John Bowman arrived with experience in building corn mills, while others were drawn to Australia by the prospects of trade.
 William Douglas Campbell, Robert Campbell, Charles Hook, Alexander Berry Laird of the Shoalhaven, were some of the first merchants drawn to the colonies.

 At this time, several Scottish regiments were recorded in the colonies: Macquarie's unit or the 73rd Regiment, the Royal North British Fusiliers, and the King's Own Scottish Borderers.
 Three of the Deputy Commissaries-General (the highest rank in the colony) from 1813 to 1835 were Scots: David Allan, William Lithgow, Stewart.